-The tour is 12 days in duration including overnight international flights in both directions as this is the most likely flight option from Australia.
-Please note, some flights may depart and arrive on Day 2.
+The tour is 12 days in duration including international flights.
+Please note that due to flight schedules passengers may depart/arrive on day 2.

-Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour, or when booking pre and post night accommodation with Wendy Wu Tours.
-Please email your international flight times to info@wendywutours.com.au so we can arrange your transfers accordingly.
+Travellers booked on 'Land Only, the price includes your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
+Please advise your international flight times to reservations.

-Join the tour on Day 2 in Tokyo (arrive into either Tokyo Narita or Tokyo Haneda airport) and end the tour on Day 11 in Osaka (departures from either Osaka Kansai or Osaka Itami airport).
+Join the tour on Day 2 in Tokyo and end the tour on Day 11 in Osaka.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.
-An informal Welcome Dinner will be held on Day 2 of the itinerary.
-If you miss this due to your arrival time, all information will be provided to you at breakfast the following morning.